 Semaphore collects XML test reports and uses them to provide insight into your pipelines.

-With test reports, you enable your team to get an effective and consistent view of your CI/CD test suite across different test frameworks and stages in a CI/CD workflow.
-You get a clear failure report for each executed pipeline.
-Failures are extracted and highlighted, while the rest of the suite is available for analysis.
+With test reports, you and your team get an effective and consistent view of your CI/CD test suite across different test frameworks and stages in CI/CD workflows.
+You also get a clear failure report for each executed pipeline.
+Failures are extracted and highlighted, and the rest of the suite is available for analysis.

 Published test results are available under the Tests tab.